slongfield/pyfmt/README.md

 ```
   'e' - Scientific notation
   'E' - Similar to e, but uppercase
-  'f' - Fixed point, displays number as a fixed-point number.
+  'f' - Fixed point, displays the number as a fixed-point number.
   'F' - Same, but uppercase.
-  'g' - General format, prints as a fixed point unless its too large, than switches to scientific
+  'g' - General format, prints as a fixed point unless it's too large, then switches to scientific
         notation. (default)
   'G' - Similar to g, but uses capital letters
   '%' - Percentage, multiplies the number by 100 and displays it with a '%' sign.
 Can also be